Maxillofacial Care At Harley Street

 - Reconstructive surgery, following other treatment, or traumatic damage.

 Every case is unique and treatment can take place for differing reasons.
-Jaw surgery may be to correct facial disproportion, or relieve facial pain, skin tumours may be cancerous, or psychologically damaging to the patient.

 Whilst maxillofacial surgery is not as such a cosmetic field, preserving, or improving the way a patient looks is a vital consideration.

-Ongoing Development
+Ongoing Professional Development

 Continually moving medicine forward is a core aspect of a maxillofacial consultant’s life.
 They often act as mentors within the medical profession, offer scientific papers, or lecture across the globe.